Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 ### Steps ###

-1. Get the contents of the default `kubectl` configuration file
+1. Get the contents of the default `kubectl` configuration file:

 ```
 nano  ~/.kube/config